Karena-417/karena_hong/README.md

 •	Scrutinized ambiguous payments and reconciled with remitters
 •	Assessed urgent and privilege payments with clear priority

 Achievement: Voted as Employee of the Month twice in year 2016.
 Selected as key processor to experiment new centralised platform (Enhanced Workflow channel).
-Enhanced processing speed with accuracy, increasing department’s efficiency level. <br>
+Enhanced processing speed with accuracy, increasing department’s efficiency level. <br> <br>
 Reason for leaving: Poached by UBS Remittance with better remuneration <br> <br>

 ##### Overseas Chinese Banking Corporation, Contact Centre